Art Nouveau: A Revolution in Art at the Turn of the Century

 Architect Hector Guimard

-In France, Art Nouveau flourished thanks to the works of Hector Guimard, who created the iconic entrances to the Paris Metro.
-These structures became a symbol of the fusion of functionality and artistic expression.
+In France, Art Nouveau gained particular prominence through the works of Hector Guimard, who created the iconic entrances to the Paris Métro.
+These structures became a symbol of the fusion of functionality and artistic expressiveness.

 Modern in Russia

-In Russia, the Modern style acquired unique features thanks to the work of Fyodor Shekhtel and other architects.
-A distinctive feature of Russian Modern was the use of triangular ornaments and an unusual combination of oval forms with triangular elements.
+In Russia, the Modern style took on distinctive characteristics through the works of Fyodor Schechtel and other architects.
+A hallmark of Russian Modern was the use of triangular ornaments and an unusual combination of oval forms with triangular elements, vividly expressed in the design of the Moscow Art Theatre’s "Seagull."

 Spanish Modernism

-Antoni Gaudí developed his own unique interpretation of the style, completely rejecting traditional architectural canons.
-His works, such as Casa Milà in Barcelona, showcase an organic fusion of architecture with natural forms.
+Antonio Gaudí developed his unique interpretation of the style, completely rejecting traditional architectural canons.
+His works, such as Casa Milà in Barcelona, demonstrate an organic fusion of architecture with natural forms.

 Influence and Legacy

-The development of Art Nouveau contributed to the formation of several significant artistic movements:
+The development of Art Nouveau led to the formation of several significant directions in art:

-• Rationalism, focusing on functional aspects of design
+• Rationalism, developing the functional aspects of design

-Each of these movements, while evolving independently, preserved the fundamental principles of Art Nouveau: striving for organic forms and the unity of aesthetics and functionality.
+Each of these directions, while evolving independently, preserved the fundamental principles of Art Nouveau: the pursuit of organic forms and the unity of aesthetics and functionality.

 When did the Art Nouveau style emerge?